laravel-ja/ja-docs-11.x/original-en/broadcasting.md

 > [!NOTE]
 > The documentation below discusses how to use Ably in "Pusher compatibility" mode.
 However, the Ably team recommends and maintains a broadcaster and Echo client that is able to take advantage of the unique capabilities offered by Ably.
 For more information on using the Ably maintained drivers, please [consult Ably's Laravel broadcaster documentation](https://github.com/ably/laravel-broadcaster).

 [Laravel Echo](https://github.com/laravel/echo) is a JavaScript library that makes it painless to subscribe to channels and listen for events broadcast by your server-side broadcasting driver.
-You may install Echo via the NPM package manager.
-In this example, we will also install the `pusher-js` package.
+Echo also leverages the `pusher-js` NPM package to implement the Pusher protocol for WebSocket subscriptions, channels, and messages.

-You may wonder why we would install the `pusher-js` JavaScript library even though we are using Ably to broadcast our events.
-Thankfully, Ably includes a Pusher compatibility mode which lets us use the Pusher protocol when listening for events in our client-side application:
+The `install:broadcasting` Artisan command automatically installs the `laravel-echo` and `pusher-js` packages for you; however, you may also install these packages manually via NPM:

 ```shell
 npm install --save-dev laravel-echo pusher-js